 The goal of these blog posts and the objective of your digital marketing action plans, are increased sales revenues for your company.
 The sales process starts with an online conversion.
-Sales growth is driven by various forms of website conversions and your web marketing strategies must be tied to a conversion path or target.
-In part, website conversions are defined as any contact or interaction from a website visitor to your company generated from your web marketing efforts.
+Sales growth is driven by various forms of website conversions and your strategic digital marketing strategies must be tied to a conversion path or target.
+In part, website conversions are defined as any contact or interaction from a website visitor to your company generated from your strategic digital marketing efforts.

 There are many ways to set and monitor website conversions.
 This includes the process of moving your website visitors toward contact with your company.
 This is the online sales funnel, and Google Analytics can be used to monitor the steps users take along this path.
 The user path along the online sales funnel may not be a direct contact, but should be a step in the right direction toward contact with your company.